-CAMBRIDGE, Mass., May 19, 2020 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (NASDAQ: AGIO), a leader in the field of cellular metabolism to treat cancer and rare genetic diseases, today announced that The Lancet Oncology has published data from its global Phase 3 ClarIDHy study of TIBSOVO® (ivosidenib) in previously treated cholangiocarcinoma patients with an isocitrate dehydrogenase 1 (IDH1) mutation.
-The study met its primary endpoint, demonstrating a statistically significant improvement in progression-free survival (PFS) in patients randomized to TIBSOVO® compared with placebo patients.
+CAMBRIDGE, Mass., Sept.
+21, 2020 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (NASDAQ:AGIO), a leader in the field of cellular metabolism to treat cancer and rare genetic diseases, today announced the results of the final overall survival (OS) analysis from its global Phase 3 ClarIDHy trial of TIBSOVO[®] (ivosidenib tablets) in previously treated cholangiocarcinoma patients with an isocitrate dehydrogenase 1 (IDH1) mutation.
+A consistent trend in improved OS was observed in patients treated with TIBSOVO[®] compared to those randomized to placebo, but was not statistically significant.
+The OS endpoint can be affected by crossover, so these results should be taken in the context of the large proportion (70%) of patients in the placebo arm who crossed over to receive TIBSOVO[®] following radiographic disease progression; additional analyses performed to take crossover into account further support that TIBSOVO[®] may improve OS.
 The safety profile observed in the study was consistent with previously published data.
-Data from this study were previously presented at the European Society for Medical Oncology Congress (ESMO), held in September 2019 in Barcelona, Spain.
+OS was a secondary endpoint in the ClarIDHy study; as previously announced, the study met its primary endpoint of progression-free survival (HR 0.37, p-value < 0.0001).